nhafer88/kickstarter-analysis/README.md

   * Starting up a theater campaign with funding goals at less than $10000 would be the more successful route to take based on this analysis.

 ### Limitations
-* One limitatation in this analysis is that there is no specific data in the data set that reflects how successful a theater campaign would be in a particular state in United States.
+* One limitation in this analysis is that there is no specific data in the data set that reflects how successful a theater campaign would be in a particular state in United States.
 * One limitation to this analysis is the data may not reflect current socioeconomic enviornment relating to COVID-19 and the Delta variant, which may hinder outcomes for projects goals and launch date.

 ### Further Analysis